Abdullah-TU/Deep-Learning-Projects/README.md

 **Objective:** Develop a semantic segmentation model using deep learning techniques to accurately label each pixel in images captured from the CARLA self-driving car simulator.
 The model aims to categorize pixels into classes like cars, roads, and other objects, contributing to better environmental understanding for self-driving car systems.

+**Dataset:**
+- The dataset contains RGB images and corresponding labeled semantic segmentations.
+- Captured using the CARLA self-driving car simulator.
+- Labels include objects like cars, roads, and other elements in the scene.

+**Approach:**
+1. **Dataset Preparation:**
+   - Data loading and preprocessing, including image resizing and mask conversion.